 We’re Alex and Bell, an American and Australian couple of 17 years who originally met backpacking in a hostel in Brugge, Belgium in 2002.
-We’ve lived and traveled to every continent except Antarctica, and have firsthand experiences spanning visits to nearly 60 countries.
+We’ve lived and traveled to every continent except Antarctica, and have firsthand experiences spanning visits to over 60 countries.
 We launched this website in 2012, while living in Dublin, Ireland, to be a useful resource for travelers and expats.

 We cover hidden gem destinations off the tourist trail, in addition to the world’s most popular places.
 Whether you’re new to traveling or a seasoned explorer, you will find useful information based on 6 years living in Europe and over 23 years experience traveling around the world!

-Our 20 years of world travel have taken us to around 57 countries and counting.
+Our 20 years of world travel have taken us to over 60 countries and counting.
 We’ve also lived in 7 cities spanning 3 continents during our 16-year marriage.
 Since 2017 we’ve been based in Washington, DC.
 Alex Kallimanis recently received an honorable mention in Landscape, Seascape Photography in the 29th Annual NATJA Awards Competition (North American Travel Journalists Association).
 Alex was also recently named NATJA’s featured journalist of the month for December 2020!
-Read my NATJA interview, where I share some of my most memorable trips along with some tips on travel journalism.
+Read my NATJA interview, where I share some of my most memorable trips along with tips on travel journalism.

 We launched Wanderlust Marriage in 2012, while living in Dublin, Ireland.
 The majority of our coverage focuses on Europe and the Americas, as we previously resided in Europe for 6 years and visit regularly.
 Our work has been featured and shared by leading publications, companies and tourism boards from Tasmania to Washington, DC.
 Subscribe to receive future updates and money saving tips!